 Best for: Understanding how papers cite each other

 Scite provides unique value: it shows whether citations are supporting, contrasting, or mentioning.
-This context is crucial for understanding research debates that Elicit doesn't capture.
+This context is important for understanding research debates that Elicit doesn't capture.
+For more tools that cite sources, see our guide to AI that cites sources.

 How it compares to Elicit: